Roave/BetterReflection/docs/usage.md

     be used directly.
 Note that any references to filenames when using this locator will be `null` because no files are loaded.

+ * `AutoloadSourceLocator` - this is a little hacky, but works on the assumption that when a registered autoloader identifies a file and attempts to open it, then that file will contain the class.
+Internally, it works by overriding the `file://` protocol stream wrapper to grab the path of the file the autoloader is trying to locate.
+This source locator is used internally by the `ReflectionClass::createFromName` static constructor.

 A `SourceLocator` is a callable, which when invoked must be given an `Identifier` (which describes a class/function/etc.).
 The `SourceLocator` should be written so that it returns a `LocatedSource` object, which describes